bpfz/SharprWowApi/README.md

        });
  ...
 ```
-####Get all members from a guild as Character objects (1.1)
+#### Get all members from a guild as Character objects (1.1)
-An signifcant speed increase compared to a synchronous operation.
+A signifcant speed increase compared to a synchronous operation.
 It's worth noting that if you try to parse a guild with too many members (without setting how many members to take to a low enough number) and the amount of requests to the api gets too high, you will get a 403 (forbidden) error.

 ![Async vs Sync Test](http://i.imgur.com/nuCpGjQ.jpg)